We at Big Little Pix are two.

 For fun, besides taking pictures, I like to play designer (aka Euro) board games – most of which you’ve probably never heard of.
 I also like to read real paper books, especially scifi and fantasy.
 (Got any suggestions?)

 My wife and I live in Wisconsin.
 We have three grown children and three grandchildren.
-One of the children, his wife, and one of our granddaughters live in the same city as Carrie.
+One of the children, his wife, and one of our granddaughters used to live in the same city as Carrie.
 (See below.)
 That’s kinda sorta how Carrie and I found out we both like (macro) photography.

 I’ll stop there and let Carrie tell you more.